 A Blackhead Is a Small, Dark-colored Clogged Pore

-Blackheads, also called open comedones, are small, non-inflammatory, black- or brown-colored clogged pores that most often develop on the face.
+Blackheads, also called open comedones, are small, non-inflammatory, black- or brown-colored clogged pores that most often appear on the face.
 They develop when a pore becomes partially clogged by skin cells and begins to fill up with skin oil.
 Because the pore is only partially blocked, oxygen from the air seeps in and reacts with melanin in the clogged pore.
 It is not dirt, but rather this chemical reaction, that causes the black or brown color we see with blackheads.
 They are stubborn lesions that normally last between 45-60 days.
 They either resolve on their own, or develop into an inflammatory lesion, such as a papule, pustule, nodule, or cyst.

 Open comedones (blackheads) are brown- or black-colored comedones (clogged pores) that mainly form on the face, but can also be found on the neck, back, chest, shoulders, and upper arms.
 Dermatologists classify blackheads as "non-inflammatory" acne lesions because they are not red, swollen, or painful.